homan-uppu/writing/2-Essays/Fear equality.md

 Our minds have been programmed by evolution to respect those that achieve greater results, and respect less those who achieve less.
 This was a useful conditioning for back when we were hunter gatherers because in that context when an individual achieved less it meant less food for the tribe and everyone would suffer.
 Our craving for external validation, craving for status, and even our jealousy, helped us work hard to contribute equally well to the tribe, so that we weren't left behind.

 Unfortunately in the modern world this evolutionary programming only leads to suffering.
+Our outdated emotional responses harm us instead of protecting us as they once did.

 Asymmetry is inevitable, and it will always be the case that someone or the other achieves much, much more than you.
-Your neighbor, your childhood friends, a kid that wasn't even born when you started trying to be good at what you do will achieve more than you for reasons that won't be easy to decipher, and will increasingly be difficult to attribute fully to privilege.
+Your neighbor, your childhood friends, a kid that wasn't even born when you started trying to be good at what you do will achieve more than you for reasons that won't be easy to decipher, and will increasingly be difficult to attribute to privilege.

 ...

 Fear equality.
 Fight for fairness.
 Overcome jealousy.
 Build compassion.
 Uncover the underlying asymmetries of the world.
 When you decide on how to respond, respond harder and faster than you feel you should.
-Accept that you will be ridiculed for acting more optimally than most.
+Accept that you will be ridiculed, hated even, for acting optimally.
 Thrive.

 ...